Do not be greedy, Think Twice: Sampling and Selection for Document-level Information Extraction: Methodology

 \subsection{Task Representation}

 Following previous works on zero-shot IE, we adopted the annotation guidelines aware prompting strategy~\citep{GoLLIE2024sainz} as our task representation.
 Formally, for a given document-level IE dataset $\mathcal{D}$, each example is a triplet $(g, x_i, t_i)$ where $g$ are the annotation guidelines for the given dataset, $x_i$ is the text (or document) to analyze, and, $t_i$ is the template with the structured information associated with $x_i$ text.
-Current LLMs require following a predefined chat template, which defines how each message on a conversation is encoded and which is the role (either system, user or assistant) is the author of the message.
+Current LLMs require following a predefined chat template that specifies how each message in a conversation is encoded and identifies the author role of each message (i.e., system, user, or assistant).
 The final instance representation is obtained by giving the annotation guidelines $g$ encoded as Markdown text within the system prompt, and each text document $x_i$ in the user prompt.
 The output template $t_i$ is expected to be generated by the model under the assistant role following a predefined JSON schema.
 More information about the prompts we used can be found in Appendix \ref{app:prompt}.